Living in a Superposition: Introduction

 As Feynman emphasized, the essential features of the textbook quantum mechanics of measurement outcomes can be illustrated by the two-slit experiment.
 Here, we shall find that the essential features of the modern quantum mechanics of closed systems (DH) can be illustrated with the two slit model universe.

-The essay is structured as follows: Section \ref{model} describes the model two-slit closed system with observer and detector.
+The essay is structured as follows: Section \ref{model} describes the model two-slit universe with an observer carrying a detector.
 The decoherent histories quantum mechanics of this system is described in Section \ref{DH} and used to calculate the predictions for the our observations in Section \ref{firstandthird}.
-The questions mentioned above are discussed and answered in Section \ref{FAQ}.
+The frequently asked questions mentioned above are discussed and answered in Section \ref{FAQ}.
 Section \ref{QC} concludes with a discussion of the relation of this example to realistic quantum cosmology.